-The structure of the new Clifftop Garden clearly visible
+On the edge of the Clifftop Garden

 I create and landscape wildlife food forest garden designs that are sustainable and low maintenance.
 Based in West Wales, I offer both a local and remote design service, see my portfolio for examples.